apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

       <td>yes</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
-      <td>The regular expression for a pattern of topic names to read from.
+      <td>The regular expression for a pattern of topic names to read from or write to.
 All topics with names that match the specified regular expression will be subscribed by the consumer when the job starts running.
-Note, only one of "topic-pattern" and "topic" can be specified for sources.</td>
+For sinks, the `topic` metadata column is writable, must be provided and match the `topic-pattern` regex.
+Note, only one of "topic-pattern" and "topic" can be specified.</td>
     </tr>
     <tr>
       <td><h5>properties.bootstrap.servers</h5></td>